geoext/geoext/README.md

 Have a look at the official homepage: https://geoext.github.io/geoext/

-You will find examples, API documentation (with and without inherited functionality from ExtJS), links to mailinglists and more over there.
+You will find examples, API documentation (with and without inherited functionality from ExtJS), links to mailing lists and more over there.

 > What you see on https://geoext.github.io/geoext/ are the contents of the `gh-pages`-branch.
 If you encounter anything that should be fixed, please issue a pull request against that branch and we will merge it as soon as possible.